How Understanding Forecast Uncertainty Resolves the Explainability Problem in Machine Learning Models: Empirical Support

-To evaluate the behavior of uncertainty and explanatory instability in different modeling scenarios, we apply the methodology described above to several illustrative examples chosen to have regions of high curvature or discontinuities.
-Note that a machine learning model is nothing more than a nonlinear mapping of inputs to output, either via nonlinear functions or segmented linear approximation.
-Thus, the concepts of uncertainty and explainability can be explored without requiring interesting public data sets on which to train.
-The commonly referenced public data sets, such as US mortgage defaults, have too little nonlinearity to provide an interesting test case.
+To evaluate the behaviour of uncertainty and explanatory instability, the methodology is applied to several synthetic examples chosen to exhibit regions of high curvature or discontinuity.
+A machine learning model is simply a nonlinear mapping of inputs to output, so the concepts of uncertainty and explainability can be explored without requiring specific applied data sets.